feynlee/curiosity-notes/_posts/2016-05-02-notes-for-learning-d3-js.md

 }, draw);
 ```

-'d3.tsv()' reads in the data, and pass it to the anonymous function, and then feeds the result to the user defined 'draw' function for visualization.
-This is very convenient when one needs to convert some data formats before going on to the visualization step.
+'d3.tsv()' reads in the data, and pass it to the anonymous function, and then feeds the result to the user-defined 'draw' function for visualization.
+This is very convenient when one needs to convert some data format before moving on to the visualization step.

 Here I parsed the 'date' column and made them into a 'Date' type, and converted the 'attendance' column from string into a number using the unary operator '+'.
 The 'draw' is a function that draws the visualization of the dataset.